MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-complex-application.md

 :::image type="content" source="./media/application-proxy-configure-complex-application/complex-app-flow-1.png" alt-text="Diagram of a Complex application with multiple application segments definition.":::

-A complex app has multiple app segments, each app segment has an internal and external URL.
+A complex app has multiple app segments.
+Each app segment has an internal and external URL.
 One Conditional Access policy is associated with the app.
 Access to any of the external URLs work with pre-authentication with the same set of policies.
 These policies are enforced for all app segments.

-Complex apps provide several benefits, these include:
+Complex apps provide several benefits:
 - User authentication
 - Mitigation of CORS issues
 - Access for different domain suffixes or different ports or paths in the internal URL